 We Need Loving Homes for Children

-As of January 1, 2011, 1,026 Santa Clara County children were living in out-of-home placement because their own families were unable to safely care for them.
-Almost 46% of these children were placed with relatives, 12% were in group homes working towards again living with a family in the community, and 42% or nearly 420 children were with foster families.
-Every day more children enter care but the County has fewer than 200 available licensed foster care homes.
+As of May 12, 2014, 1,086 Santa Clara County children ages 0 to 17 were living in out-of-home placement because their own families were unable to safely care for them.
+An additional 217 youth ages 18 to 21 were also in out of home care as a result of the recent legislative changes (AB12) allowing older youth to remain in care.
+For those aged 0 to 17, 48% were placed with relatives, 12% were in group homes working towards again living with a family in the community, and 37% or nearly 397 children were with foster families.

-In 2011, foster children in Santa Clara County come from the following diverse cultural and ethnic backgrounds:
+In 2014, foster children and youth in Santa Clara County come from the following diverse cultural and ethnic backgrounds:

 Foster Homes are particularly needed for sibling groups, pre-teens and teenagers, and children with special medical, emotional, developmental and educational needs.